| "Kill the Tramp" is a documentary investigation into one

 during the last 20 years of the Zhivkov regime and who committed

+suicide.
 A critical analysis was made of the policies of President Zhelev

 and the subsequent Bulgarian head of state, President Petar Stoyanov